+The Watchtower’s 1914 doctrine is one of the most important because it is the end of the Gentile Time.
 The Watchtower’s 1914 doctrine is one of the most important, yet flimsy, doctrines that the Jehovah’s Witnesses hold to.
-For this reason it is crucial to not only stress the importance of this doctrine to the Jehovah’s Witnesses but also to graciously point out its errors.
+For this reason, it is crucial to not only stress the importance of this doctrine to the Jehovah’s Witnesses but also to graciously point out its errors.
 If a Jehovah’s Witness begins to question such an important doctrine as 1914, it may lead to the questioning of other important Watchtower teachings.

 The following will consist of a brief survey of some of the important Watchtower statements as it relates to the 1914 doctrine.

 “Let the honest-hearted person compare the kind of preaching of the gospel of the Kingdom done by the religious systems of Christendom during all the centuries with that done by Jehovah’s Witnesses since the end of World War I in 1918.
 They are not one and the same kind.
 That of Jehovah’s Witnesses is really “gospel,” or “good news,” as of God’s heavenly kingdom that was established by the enthronement of his Son Jesus Christ at the end of the Gentile Times in 1914.”1

 Notice that the date of 1914 is included in the “gospel” of the Jehovah’s Witnesses.
 While the emphasis is on the establishment of the kingdom and the enthronement of Jesus Christ, the date of 1914 cannot be overlooked.
 If Jesus was not enthroned in 1914 in addition to the establishment of God’s heavenly kingdom, then when could these events have occurred?
 It turns out that a date is completely integral to the Jehovah’s Witnesses’ doctrine of the kingdom of God and the very enthronement of Jesus Christ.